swapnilshah5889/ProductServicePractice/README.md

-# Product Service Demo
+# Product Service Practice

 ## Overview
-Product Service Demo is a Spring Boot-based microservice designed to handle all product-related operations for an e-commerce platform.
+Product Service Practice is a Spring Boot-based microservice designed to handle all product-related operations for an e-commerce platform.
 It provides a robust API for managing product inventory, details, pricing, and more.

 ## Features
 - **Product Management**: Create, update, delete, and retrieve product details.